Lorddickenstein/EmailSender/README.md

-# EmailSender
+# Simple Email Sender
-Modern way of sending email with Python 3.x
+Modern way of sending email with Python 3.x.

-# Instructions
+## Instructions
 - Before running the program:
 	- Set up your 2-Step Verification on the email that you will be using.
 The path is `Manage your google accout>Security>Signin in to Google`